NBA great Michael Jordan once said, “Talent wins games but intelligence and teamwork wins championships.”

 You already know that the internet is filled with millions of different communities.
 To identify what content works best for your audience, you must search for these communities and gather insight from what’s being said and shared within them.

 Similar to the example above, let’s pretend you’re managing a blog that is all about personal finance.
-It’s easy to assume that people want to hear about retirement saving or buying their first home.
+It’s easy to assume that people want to hear about retirement saving or buying their first home and the benefits of an affordability calculator.
 Sure, it’s likely that those topics are of interest to your audience but hundreds of blogs have covered that exact topic.
 Researching active communities on the other hand, will shed light on new discussions and new topics that your target is interested in.

 For example, if you visit the Subreddit /r/PersonalFinance – You will uncover a handful of topics that can lead to content inspiration.
 I did a quick scan of this subreddit, clicked “Top Posts” to ensure the content I found was the most popular and here’s what I found: